cotterell/csua/README.md

 and learning strategies for both the students and the instructional team they work with, while also furthering their own mastery of related material.

+This course/program fulfills the Experiential Learning Requirements for University of Georgia students with majors in Franklin College.
+To see if it satisfies the requirement for non-Franklin students, check http://engage.uga.edu and search under the Experiential Learning tab.

 ## Program Tracks

 The CSUA program has two tracks for participants,